 We have a different answer.
 The dairy should look to ways to keep the brand alive.
 There is interest in the brand, but it needs to be marketed like an elite brand, and not a commodity.
 Some ideas:

 - Sell the brand to a regional grocer.
-Read our post called Food City Brings Back Kern’s, which is a story we wrote on a regional grocery chain that purchased the rights to a local brand so it could turn it into a store brand.
+Food City brought back Kern’s, a regional bread brand so it could turn it into a store brand.

 - Produce special cheeses and milk products at holiday times.
 This will keep the trademark alive, and give the brand some equity, and associate the brand with high-dollar items.
 And it will also tap into regional nostalgia and goodwill.
 Read our post on Sealtest to see how a great brand can come back.